gediz/mpv-wiki/Wayland-Notes.md

 - Restructure the format table to to have an addition alpha field for the corresponding alpha format.
   Also make it const and use a linked list to save the supported formats.
 - Remove move by dragging the surface (this might interfere with the OSC)
+- Make use of opaque regions for opaque formats to give the compositor hints to optimize the drawing behavior.

 ```c
 struct fmtentry {